vladskvortsov/mind-project2-1-pipeline/README.md

 ```

 ### Step 3: Deploy AWS Resources
-Trigger the _deploy-project_ workflow to deploy whole infrastructure.
+Trigger the _deploy-project_ workflow to deploy the whole infrastructure.

 ### Step 4: Confirm Resources Status
 Validate that the AWS resources are alive:

-Check ECS Cluster Tasks for running and instpect logs.
+Check ECS Cluster Tasks for running and inspect logs.
 Verify RDS and ElastiCache instances are available using the AWS Management Console or CLI.

 > Note: It might take up to `10 minutes` for all the services to start.

-### Step 5: Access the frontend webpage using Load Balancer Endpoint
+### Step 5: Access the frontend webpage using the Load Balancer Endpoint
-Copy ALB endpoint from your GitHub Action logs and access the frontend page.
+Copy the ALB endpoint from your GitHub Action logs and access the frontend page.

 > Note: Use `http://` connection for this project.

 ## Removing Resources:

-Use `destroy-resources` workflow to remove recouerces.
+Use the `destroy-resources` workflow to remove resources.

 ## Database environmental variables:
 Variables for backend used by phyton code, if you wanna use your own containers you should provide yours in the `terraform.tfvars`.